 How a Person with Bipolar Thinks

 This is an interesting question: how does a person with bipolar disorder think?
-Of course, it’s hard for me to compare it with your average person as I have bipolar.
+Of course, it’s hard for me to compare it with your average person as I have bipolar disorder.
 I don’t have the two thought processes in my one brain to compare.

 Obsessive Bipolar Thoughts